MrSaints/base-camp/README.md

 # base-camp

-Solidity solutions for [Base Camp](https://docs.base.org/base-camp/docs/welcome), the smart contract learning program, using [Foundry](https://github.com/foundry-rs/foundry).
+Solidity solutions for exercises in [Base Camp](https://docs.base.org/base-camp/docs/welcome), the smart contract learning program, using [Foundry](https://github.com/foundry-rs/foundry).

+This repository is intended for those who have already solved the exercises, and are looking for alternative approaches.
+Please do not use the solutions here as your own if you have not solved them.
+I strongly suggest attempting the exercises yourself!
+Otherwise, you are only cheating yourself.

 ## Getting Started